lorisleiva/laravel-search-string/README.md

 ## Other places to configure

-As we've seen so far, you can configure your columns and your special keywords using the `searchStringColumns` and `searchStringKeywords` properties on your model.
+As we've seen so far, you can configure your columns and special keywords using the `searchStringColumns` and `searchStringKeywords` properties on your model.

-You can also override the `getSearchStringOptions` method on your model which default to:
+You can also override the `getSearchStringOptions` method on your model which defaults to:

 ```php
 public function getSearchStringOptions()